COVID-19: Railways Minister Sheikh Rashid Ahmad shifted to hospital

-RAWALPINDI: Federal Minister for Railways Sheikh Rashid Ahmad has been admitted to a hospitals as he suffers from COVID-19, ARY NEWS reported citing sources.
+RAWALPINDI: Federal Minister for Railways Sheikh Rashid Ahmad, who recently tested positive for coronavirus, has been admitted to a hospital, ARY NEWS reported citing sources.

-The family sources have, however, denied that the Awami Muslim League (AML) leader was shifted to a hospital over any complications due to COVID-19.
+The family sources, however, denied that the Awami Muslim League (AML) leader was shifted to a hospital over any complications due to COVID-19.

-“He is in a stable condition and is only shifted to a hospital in wake of precautionary measures,” they said.
+“He is in a stable condition and is only shifted to a hospital as a precautionary measures,” they said.

 It is pertinent to mention here that Sheikh Rashid Ahmad tested positive for coronavirus on June 08.
-A spokesperson for Pakistan Railways said the federal minister went into self-isolation at his home after testing positive for the infection.
+A spokesperson for Pakistan Railways told media that the federal minister went into self-isolation at his home after testing positive for the infection.

-There are no signs of coronavirus yet in the minister, but he has quarantined himself for 14 days on the advise of doctors, said the PR spokesman.
+The spokesperson said that the minister is asymptomatic but as he tested positive for the virus, he has quarantined himself for 14 days on the advice of doctors.

 Read More: COAS Bajwa telephones Shehbaz Sharif, Shaikh Rasheed